Rockingscots is a website dedicated to

 of all the Who.
 Indeed, working alongside the Who at

 Community Centre in 1969 was one of his fondest memories.
-One of

 the fondest of mine will be our 50 year friendship reinforced by many a